quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 : Packets with packet numbers between the Largest Unacked and Largest Acked that have not yet been received.

-An endpoint that receives an ACK_FREQUENCY frame with a Reordering Threshold value other than 0x00 SHOULD send an immediate ACK when the gap between the smallest Unreported Missing packet and the Largest Unacked is greater than or equal to the Reordering Threshold value.
+An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK when the gap between the smallest Unreported Missing packet and the Largest Unacked is greater than or equal to the Reordering Threshold value.